 To find a Swift Parrot as far north as Mount Annan is very unusual as they breed in Tasmania and migrate to south eastern Australia.
 It is believed Drought may be the cause of these birds searching further afield for food (they feed on flower nectar).

-To help conserve the Swift Parrot and in response to the bushfire emergency , We will be donating 50% of profits to the Endowment of the Difficult Bird Research Group, who are part of the Australian National University and BirdLife Australia.
+To help conserve the Swift Parrot and in response to the bushfire emergency , We will be donating 25% of sales to the Endowment of the Difficult Bird Research Group, who are part of the Australian National University and BirdLife Australia.

 It is believed that the south coast forest fires have wiped out important swift habitat and that this important area will be unavailable for the birds that migrate back there this coming winter.